jesseyuen/portfolio-2021/src/projects/register-teacher-training.md

 We designed this service exclusively in code, building a functional prototype using the [GOV.UK Prototype Kit](https://govuk-prototype-kit.herokuapp.com/docs), and using components from the [GOV.UK design system](https://design-system.service.gov.uk/).

-A browser based prototype that looks, feels and most importantly works like the real thing allowed us to conduct detailed usability testing as well as provided a valuable resource for the development team to follow when moving our designs into production.
+We produced a browser based prototype that looked, felt and most importantly worked like the real thing which allowed us to conduct detailed usability testing as well as provide a valuable resource for the development team to follow when moving our designs into production.

 ![A screenshot of a code editor.](/images/code.png "The service was designed with HTML, CSS, Nunjucks and Express JS with not a Figma art-board in sight.")